 The efficacy of dolphin-assisted therapy was shown as early as 2003 in an independent European study.
 Several subsequent studies have since confirmed the positive and sustainable effects of this therapy.

 The history of “delfine therapieren menschen” is inseparably connected to Tim’s story.
 In 1994, two-year-old Tim drowned in an unsupervised swimming pool.
 Emergency doctors brought him back to his physical life.
 But, alas, this life was surrounded by a wall.
 Tim remained in unresponsive wakefulness, also known as vigil coma.
 The desperate family’s last hope: an intensive animal-assisted therapy with dolphins in Florida.
 The dolphins were in fact able to break through the wall and Tim awoke from the coma.
 Tim’s return to life marked the birth of dolphin aid – founded by Tim’s mother, Kirsten Kunert.

 What drives us

-Tim’s fate and the touching success stories of so many children we have accompanied in our 25 years of work are our driving force and motivation.
+Tim’s fate and the touching success stories of so many children we have accompanied in our longstanding work are our driving force and motivation.
 The intensive animal-assisted therapy with dolphins not only offers hope for a more self-reliant way of life.
 It will indeed often be the starting point for a follow-up with conventional medical therapy that had not been possible before.

 It is our wish that every child and adult concerned can participate in a dolphin therapy program.
 We support families in their process and accompany them with our expertise and decades of experience.